EvilDuck300/CS_733_Project/README.md

 ## 📝 Notes

-- **OpenAI API Key Required**: System needs valid OpenAI API key to function
+- **No API Keys Required**: The system works without OpenAI or Gemini API keys.
+It generates JSON retrieval output that can be uploaded to Gemini website.
+- **Gemini Website Integration**: Upload the JSON retrieval output file (from `retrieval_output/` directory) to Gemini website to generate PowerPoint presentations.
+- **Optional OpenAI Integration**: If OpenAI API key is provided, the system can generate slides automatically.
-- **Dataset Integration**: ppt4web dataset automatically used for few-shot learning
+- **Dataset Integration**: ppt4web dataset automatically used for few-shot learning (when OpenAI API is available)
-- **Quality Iteration**: System automatically tries to improve scores if below threshold
+- **Quality Iteration**: System automatically tries to improve scores if below threshold (when OpenAI API is available)
 - **Error Handling**: All stages have proper error handling and fallbacks
 - **File Storage**:
   - Uploaded PDFs: `uploads/`
-  - Retrieval outputs: `retrieval_output/`
+  - Retrieval outputs: `retrieval_output/` (main output for Gemini upload)
-  - Generated slides: `slides_output/`
+  - Generated slides: `slides_output/` (only if OpenAI API key is provided)
-  - Final presentations: `presentations/`
+  - Final presentations: `presentations/` (only if OpenAI API key is provided)

 ## 🧪 Testing